awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-two-users.md

-# Rotating AWS Secrets Manager Secrets by Alternating Between Two Existing Users<a name="rotating-secrets-two-users"></a>
+# Rotating AWS Secrets Manager secrets by alternating between two existing users<a name="rotating-secrets-two-users"></a>

 You can configure AWS Secrets Manager to automatically rotate the secret for a secured resource\.